vlad-saling/wombatish/README.md

 Optimized mainly for HTML, CSS, JS, JSON.

-Warning: It maybe a bit excentric.
+Warning: It may be a bit excentric.

 Install
 ----------